 Canadian Music Therapy Fund |Charity of the Month

-The Canadian Music Therapy Fund (CMTF) wishes to create access to music therapy for Canadians who need it most.
+The Canadian Music Therapy Fund (CMTF) wishes to create access to music therapy for all Canadians who need it.

-They bring music therapy and therapists to rural, urban and remote communities from coast-to-coast.
+They bring music therapy to rural, urban and remote communities.
 Their work brings music programs to people on the autism spectrum, and to those living with Alzheimer’s disease.
 Further, they engage those challenged by anxiety and depression.
-CMTF also reaches Canadians rehabilitating speech or motor skills, as well as those needing pre- and post-natal care, or living with a brain injury.
+CMTF also reaches people rehabilitating speech or motor skills, as well as those needing pre- and post-natal care.
+And they don't stop there.
+Living with a brain injury?
+They can help!

 CMTF does this by awarding grants, scholarships and fellowships to innovative certified music therapists.
 As a result, these therapist are then empowered!
-They use their talents and expertise to make music therapy accessible within their communities.
+They use their talents and skill to make music therapy accessible close to home.

 Work that matters

 The Science is in: music therapy works.
-However, music therapy is not a widely recognized form of therapy.
-It is seldom funded by private insurance or government programs.
-This means that, for the most part, if you can't pay for it, you cannot access it.
+That said, music therapy is not a widely recognized form of therapy.
+Private insurance and government programs do not typically fund such care.
+This means that if you can't pay for it, you cannot access it.

-Music therapy helps us to move and communicate, to cope, to better understand ourselves and to reach our full potential.
+Music therapy helps us to move and communicate.
+It helps us to cope, and to better understand ourselves.
+It can even inspire us to reach our full potential.
 CMTF wants to make music therapy available to anyone who needs it.

 Together, they are transforming lives.
 With your support, access to music therapy for all Canadians is possible!